Foundations of Transaction Fee Mechanism Design: Introduction

 \begin{corollary}[Allowing unconfirmed transactions in a block can make a difference] Suppose that all transactions in a block must be confirmed.
 Then, there is no non-trivial (possibly randomized) TFM that satisfies weak UIC and 1-weak-SCP simultaneously. \end{corollary}

-\paragraph{Additional results.} In the appendices, we additionally show a variant of Theorem~\ref{thm:intro-lb-weak} that says if the TFM is not allowed to have a burning rule, then Theorem~\ref{thm:intro-lb-weak} holds even when the block size is allowed to be infinite.
+\paragraph{Additional results.} In the appendices, we additionally show a variant of Theorem~\ref{thm:intro-lb-weak} that says if the TFM is not allowed to have a burning rule, then Theorem~\ref{thm:intro-lb-weak} holds even when the block size is infinite.

+\paragraph{Additional related work.} Transaction fee mechanism is incomparable to the credible auction model proposed by Akbarpour and Li~\cite{credibleauction} --- see a detailed discussion in \cref{sec:related}.
+In \cref{sec:related}, we also discuss additional related work.

 \ignore{ Moreover, our modeling of TFM is general and captures mechanisms that adopt a burn rule like in Ethereum's EIP-1559~\cite{eip1559,roughgardeneip1559}.
 Specifically, a burn rule allows part to all of the users' payment to be ``burnt'' on the blockchain, and not paid to the miner of the present block. }